xat/castnow/README.md

 castnow is commandline utility which can be used to playback media files on your chromecast device.
 It supports playback of local video files, youtube clips, videos on the web and torrents.
-You can toggle beween play and pause with the space-key.
+You can also re-attach a running playback session.

-### Usage
+### usage

 ```